asgharrazavi/ML-courses/ml_coursera/README.md

-## Python Scripts for Machine Learning Courses
+## Python Scripts for Coursera Machine Learning course by Andrew Ng